redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 ## Daily Return Profile

-The market simulation model relies on a Daily Return Profile per market asset pair.
+The pair simulation model relies on a Daily Return Profile per asset pair.
 In determining the daily return profile, extreme returns are separated from non-extreme returns and distinct modeling approaches are applied to each segment.
 This strategy allows for a focused and simplified approach to modeling the non-extreme returns, while the extreme events are handled using methods better suited for tail risk modeling.

 ### Historic Volatility